-Kelly L. Loeffler is co-owner and co-chairman of the Atlanta Dream, the first women-owned professional sports team in Atlanta.
-As a result of her own experience with athletics, she is an advocate of combining education and sports to contribute to the success of young people from the classroom to the boardroom.
-She is the Vice President of Investor Relations and Corporate Communications at IntercontinentalExchange (NYSE: ICE), a leading operator of global commodity and financial markets.
-She is responsible for investor relations, financial communications, media relations and corporate marketing.
-Prior to joining ICE in 2002, she managed investor relations at Crossroads Investment Advisers, a private equity firm, and held equity research roles at William Blair & Company and Citi Global Asset Management.
-She began her career in the automotive industry at Toyota Motor Sales, USA.
-Kelly is a member of the Board of Directors of the Metropolitan Atlanta Chapter of the American Red Cross, the Board of Trustees of the Georgia Research Alliance, and a member of the Boards of Central Atlanta Progress, the Atlanta Symphony Orchestra, Skyland Trail and the Atlanta Sports Council.
-She serves on the Advisory Board of the Gene Siskel Film Center in Chicago.
-Raised on a working farm in Central Illinois, Kelly earned a B.S. in Business Administration from the University of Illinois at Urbana-Champaign and an MBA from the Kellstadt Graduate School of Business at DePaul University.
-She holds the Chartered Financial Analyst designation.
+Kelly Loeffler is Senior Vice President of Corporate Communications, Marketing and Investor Relations at IntercontinentalExchange Group, Inc. (NYSE: ICE).
+Ms. Loeffler is responsible for ICE's investor relations program, public relations, corporate communications, global marketing, and brand strategy.
+Prior to joining ICE in 2002, Ms. Loeffler managed investor relations at Crossroads Investment Advisers, L.P., a private equity firm.
+She held equity research roles at William Blair & Company and Citi Global Asset Management.
+Ms. Loeffler began her career in the automotive industry, holding operations and marketing roles at Toyota Motor Sales, USA and Lexus Motor Sales, USA.
+Ms. Loeffler is also co-owner and cochairman of the WNBA Atlanta Dream, the first women-owned professional sports team in Georgia.
+As a result of her own positive experiences gained through athletic participation, she is an advocate of combining education and sports to contribute to the success of young people from the classroom to the workplace.
+Ms. Loeffler is a member of the Board of Directors of the Metropolitan Atlanta Chapter of the American Red Cross, the Board of Trustees of the Georgia Research Alliance, and a member of the Boards of Central Atlanta Progress, the Atlanta Symphony Orchestra, Skyland Trail and the Atlanta Sports Council.
+She also serves on the Advisory Board of the Gene Siskel Film Center in Chicago.
+Ms. Loeffler earned a Bachelor of Science in Business Administration from the University of Illinois and an MBA at the Kellstadt Graduate School of Business at DePaul University.
+She is a CFA charterholder.